-Each sub-park has its attraction, making the park an ideal destination for the whole family.
+Each sub-park has its attractions, making it an ideal destination for the whole family.
 The deer park and aviary in Henri Hermanspark make the place ideal for children.
 The city park is also suitable for nature enthusiasts due to its many indigenous trees and bird species.

 Note the Faliezusterpark is suitable for an afternoon walk, while Kempland’s scenic view above an underground parking garage is perfect for sunbathing.
 The Aldenhofpark and D’n Ingelsen Hoof make appropriate spots for children to goof around.

-See Related: Best Things to Do in Haarlem, Netherlands
+See Related: Things to Do in Haarlem, Netherlands

 3. Dominicanen Bookstore